EricaLinaG/Emacsn/README.md

 the _Makefile_.

-If your configuration is set up with an init.el and goes in ~/.emacs.d you are golden and can use yours as the default by visiting and editing this region in the makefile.
+If your configuration is set up with an init.el and goes in ~/.emacs.d you are golden and can use yours as the default by visiting and editing this region in the _Makefile_.

     default-emacs-repo := ericalinag/ericas-emacs.git